This post may contain affiliate links. For more information, please see our affiliate policy.

 Vegetarian Stuffed Peppers

-- 4 large red, orange, or yellow bell peppers
+- 4 large bell peppers any color (see note 1)

 - 1 cup frozen corn

 - 1 (15 ounce) can black beans rinsed